Creating a Validation Mode in VIBE#

 return [hist1, hist2,...]

 After defining our path our path manipulation can be as complex as necessary so long as the resultant path can be pickled!
-Lastly we write out our ntuples using self.variables_to_valudation_ntuple as discussed before.
+Lastly we write out our n-tuples using self.variables_to_valudation_ntuple as discussed before.
 And with that our basf2 path is complete!
-Note we don’t have to worry about loading input mdst or defining output paths.
-VIBE handles all that in the background for you.

-# vibe/analysis_validation_modes/example/docExampleMode_validation_mode.py
+# vibe/analysis_validation_modes/example/doc_example_validation_mode.py

 #--